 The Pope's Hill rare earth element (REE) trend extends along the Trans-Labrador Highway approximately 100 km west from Goose Bay.
 The Pope's Hill (PH) rare earth element (REE) occurrence is a syenite-hosted highly enriched unit where whole-rock geochemical analyses indicate REE contents ranging from 1 to 22 weight percent.
-The high REE values are found in a massive, dark grey to black, sub-metallic to glassy allanite with another reddish brown mineral identified as Ce-titanite.
-Silver Spruce is seeking partners to advance the exploration potential.
+The high REE values are found in a massive, dark grey to black, sub-metallic to glassy allanite with another reddish-brown mineral identified as Ce-titanite.

 The PH trend extends in a generally E-W to NE-SW direction from the Pope's Hill area, approximately 100 km from Happy Valley/Goose Bay on the Trans Labrador Highway (TLH), along and parallel to the Churchill River.
 The property now totals 10 claims (250 ha) after regional properties, with limited potential, were dropped and additional claims (52) were allowed to expire to maintain the core areas.
 The claims cover REE showings, and structural features defined by government mapping.
 REE mineralization, discovered by SSE, is associated with syenitic intrusive units in the gneisses at the MP trend and with pegmatites to the south of the MP trend on the original PH property.
 No previous REE or other exploration is documented for the area.

-REE rich rock samples representative of the mineralization were evaluated.
 Results indicate that the REE from the MP trend of the Pope's Hill prospect are primarily hosted in allanite, titanite, monazite and britholite, with trace amounts hosted in fergusonite, REE-carbonates and apatite.
 The total average rare earth oxide (REO) composition of the sample was 17.5 wt %, with the percentage contributed by each mineral: allanite - 47.6 %; high-REE titanite - 24.1 %; monazite - 16.7 %; both varieties of britholite (high-REE and low-REE) - 11.1 %; and the rest in fergusonite, REE carbonate and apatite.
-Disseminated allanite and monazite were also noted in the adjacent host rock units in the thin section analysis.
+Disseminated allanite and monazite were also noted in the adjacent host rock units by thin section analysis.

-The Company is actively seeking partners to advance the exploration potential of the Pope's Hill area.
+The Company is actively seeking partners for option or sale to advance the exploration potential of the Pope's Hill area.
+Several high grade samples (7-24% TREO) are available for review upon request.

 Greg Davison, MSc, PGeo and Silver Spruce Director, is the Company's internal Qualified Person for the Pope's Hill Project and is responsible for approval of the technical content of this press release within the meaning of National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101"), under TSX guidelines.